jonjon0815/Kurswahl/README.md

 # Kurswahl

-Vektorgrafik is simple Javascript project.
+Kurswahl is simple Javascript project.
 The webiste is used to check the "Kurswahl" for the "Oberstufe" in german high school.